lucasvdh/laravelmacros/README.md

 The CSS and Javascript files will be published to `public/css` and `public/js`.

-Make sure to include these in the view where you want to use the macros:
+Make sure to include these in the view where you want to use the macros.
+You have two choices for including the styles and scripts.

+### Include all

+Either you include all the plugins as a minified file.

 ``` html
 <html>